 Follow up video consultations require all patients to update us on their clinical history, medicine changes, new pathology or test results and the names and contact details of new doctors involved in their care.
 Please be aware that, as it is a condition of Good Medical Practice (General Medical Council) , that we will inform all doctors involved in our care unless you expressly confirm separately that you do not wish this to happen.

-In participating in this video consultation, you give consent to sharing all your relevant medical details and confirming that you will keep the clinic informed of any change in your clinical condition, your medication, or your primary doctor.
 If follow up with us is not planned, then you agree to confirm with us who, if you do not have a primary care practitioner we have reported to, is responsible for your ongoing care.
 Bear in mind that the booking process allows for a certain time for your consultation and, if it transpires that the allotted time is insufficient, that you will discuss with our administration continuing with your consultation at another booked time.

 London Medical confirms that it will have checked your identity, confirmed the security and confidentiality of any shared information, and that your care will still follow the general requirements for Good Medical Practice from the GMC.
 Your clinical information and test results may be shared with other health care professionals with your knowledge and consent.
 Your doctor will advise if he feels that the video consultation is inappropriate for your care because you have complex medical needs or require a physical consultation and whether you should get more urgent local care.

 Once you have this and the accompanying privacy notice please submit your consent below so that your booking can be confirmed.
 Cancellation charges apply if the consultation is cancelled with less than 24 hours notice.